ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 #.
 Click on ``Edit on GitHub``.
 #.
 If you don't already have a fork of the ansible repo on your GitHub account, you'll be prompted to create one.
 #.
 Fix the typo, update the example, or make whatever other change you have in mind.
 #.
-Enter a commit message at the bottom of the GitHub page.
+Enter a commit message in the first rectangle under the heading ``Propose file change`` at the bottom of the GitHub page.
 The more specific, the better.
 For example, "fixes typo in my_module description".
+You can put more detail in the second rectangle if you like.
+Leave the ``+label: docsite_pr`` there.
 #.
-Suggest the change.
-GitHub will handle branching and committing for you, and open Ansible's pull request template.
+Submit the suggested change by clicking on the green "Propose file change" button.
+GitHub will handle branching and committing for you, and open a page with the heading "Comparing Changes".
 #.
-Fill out the PR template - include as much detail as appropriate for your change.
+Click on ``Create pull request`` to open the PR template.
 #.
+Fill out the PR template, including as much detail as appropriate for your change.
+You can change the title of your PR if you like (by default it's the same as your commit message).
+In the ``Issue Type`` section, delete all lines except the ``Docs Pull Request`` line.
+#.
+Submit your change by clicking on ``Create pull request`` button.
-Submit the PR.
-Ansibot, our automated script, will add labels, cc: the docs maintainers, and kick off a CI testing run.
+#.
+Be patient while Ansibot, our automated script, adds labels, pings the docs maintainers, and kicks off a CI testing run.
 #.
 Keep an eye on your PR - the docs team may ask you for changes.

 Opening a new issue and/or PR